EdwinVanRooij/DV/README.md

 # Summary
-// A short 4-sentence summary of you visualization
+// A short 4-sentence summary of your visualization

 # Design
 // Explain any design choices you made including changes to the visualization after collecting feedback